 Improve the essential skills that you already have,

-Develop new skills that you need to succeed at work and in your life, and
+Develop the new skills that your work and your life are asking you for, and

 Reframe your outdated modes of thinking in ways let you respond more effectively to today's challenges and opportunities.

-I've taken all that that I know about learning, especially techniques like focused attention and deliberate practice, and integrated these elements into a comprehensive personal growth program that can be tailored to encourage and support your own particular learning needs.
-I've titled this program, TLO's Coaching Consultation program.
+If, as an individual, a coach, a consultant, or a senior leader, you want to improve either your professional or your personal performance, or if you’re at a vital crossroads and you don’t know which paths are available let alone which path to choose, then you definitely need to pursue one or more of the three learning journeys identified just above.
+Here at TLO, I've taken all that I know about experiential and transformational learning, especially techniques like focused attention and deliberate practice, and integrated these components into a comprehensive program that will encourage and support your own particular learning needs.
+I've titled this program TLO's Coaching Program.
 Here's a brief description of this program's three basic steps:

 step 1: exploratory Conversations

-I begin each of my coaching consultation programs by inviting you into an exploratory conversation that's designed to introduce us to one another, assess whether together we might become trustworthy companions for the learning journeys ahead, and talk a bit about what the tailor-made aspects of your unique learning journeys might be all about, especially what we'll need to do to be responsive to both the obstacles and the opportunities you're likely to encounter.
+We begin each Coaching Program by inviting you into an exploratory conversation that's designed to introduce us to one another.
+It’s important for us to assess whether together we might become trustworthy companions for the learning journeys ahead.
+And to talk a bit about what the tailor-made aspects of your unique learning journeys might be all about, especially what we will need to do to be responsive to both the obstacles and the opportunities you're likely to encounter.

 step 2: EDUCATional experiences